Baojun RM-5

-The Baojun RM-5 is a five-door seven-seater MPV produced by SAIC-GM-Wuling through the Baojun brand.
+The Baojun RM-5 is a mid-size crossover SUV produced by SAIC-GM-Wuling through the Baojun brand.
 It was introduced in September 2019.

 Overview

 The RM-5 debuted as a concept car named RM-C during the 2019 Shanghai Auto Show at the Shanghai International Fashion Center in April 2019.

 The mass production version was announced three months later.
 The RM-5 is positioned under the 'New Baojun' sub-category together with the RS-5 and RC-6, and as the upmarket alternative to the Baojun 730.
 Initial prices started from 86,800 yuan to 118,800 yuan.
 The RM-5 is powered by a 1.5-liter turbocharged four-cylinder engine rated at 145 hp and 245 Nm of torque.
 Transmission options include a standard six-speed manual transmission and an optional CVT that can simulate eight speeds.